flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 5. **Record the Coordinates**
    Open `BlenderGIS → Logs`.
-   Scroll down to find the coordinates (N, W, E, S) in the URL that BlenderGIS fetched.
+   Scroll down to find the coordinates (N, W, E, S) in the URL that BlenderGIS fetched. (it's close to the bottom of the log, scrol horizontal to see it)
    Write them down - you’ll need these for Blosm.

 **Save your project** and close it.